Have a feral cat problem? Here are some ways we can help:

 2 pounds in weight, and delivered to the Veterinary Center

-tipped during this procedure so it will be clear it has been altered.
+tipped during surgery (see photo) so it will be clear it has been altered.

 This prevents someone from trying to catch it again for alteration, and is a

 mandatory condition of the program.
 Cats are unable to regulate their body temperature after surgery.
 For this